Designed with your comfort and ease of lifestyle in mind

 Oneila’s Story: A New Environment Becomes Home

-Oneila Mcduffie is a 99-year-old lady who will be turning 100 years on this year in December 2020.
+Oneila M. is a 99-year-old lady.
 She is very well spoken, still likes to be very involved and can do a whole lot by herself.
 Oneila moved from an independent living facility, a place where she stayed at for 5 years was where she considered home.